Why are cars so heavy?

 In a conventional ICE vehicle, less than 30% of the energy that is contained inside of the gas is converted into kinetic energy which moves the vehicle forward.
 The vast majority of the energy is lost due to inefficiencies in the powertrain/driveline primarily in the form of sound and heat energy.

-The energy which makes it to the tires and wheel must still overcome various resistance forces acting against it.
-This is the reason the mass of a vehicle is important because the mass affects all but the aerodynamic forces which a vehicle must overcome.
+The energy that makes it to the tires and wheel must still overcome various resistance forces acting against it.
+This is the reason the mass of a vehicle is important because the mass affects all but the aerodynamic forces that a vehicle must overcome.
 The power required to drive the vehicle can be represented by the following equations:

 Why is reducing weight in vehicles important?